Alex Bernstein (American football)

-Alexander Douglas Bernstein (born August 11, 1975) is a former American football offensive lineman who played for the Baltimore Ravens, New York Jets, Cleveland Browns, and Atlanta Falcons of the National Football League (NFL).
+Alexander Douglas Bernstein (born August 11, 1975) is an American former football offensive lineman who played for the Baltimore Ravens, New York Jets, Cleveland Browns, and Atlanta Falcons of the National Football League (NFL).
 He is also an entrepreneur who co-founded both North Venture Partners and North Social.
 Inc. Magazine named Bernstein one of the most successful NFL players turned entrepreneur.

 High school and collegiate football

 Bernstein is Jewish.
 He played high school football at The Blake School in Hopkins, Minnesota. where he competed in the Tri-Metro Conference.
 After graduating, he played NCAA Division III college football at Colby College in Waterville, Maine in 1993.
 In 1994, Bernstein transferred to Amherst College in Amherst, Massachusetts, where he played three seasons of football.
 As a senior, he was named USA Division III Senior All-Star, New England Small College Athletic Conference (NESCAC) Defensive Player of the Year, All ECAC First Team, New England Football Writers All-New England, Gridiron Club Division II/III Defensive Player of the Year, and AFCA Division III Coaches First Team All-American.
 In his senior season in 1996, the Amherst College defense led the nation with the fewest points allowed per game (8.4).